thearn/pandemic/readme.md

 MDAO-Based Pandemic Countermeasure Optimization
 ========================================================

-A Python-based set of tools for pandemic modeling with analytic derivatives, which allows for the numerical optimization of infectious disease mitigation techniques (social distancing, etc.).
+A Python-based set of tools for pandemic modeling with analytic derivatives, which allows for gradient-based  numerical optimization of infectious disease mitigation techniques (social distancing, etc.).
 The aim is to provide a set of tools to help inform or derive localized policy decisions relating to the spread of illnesses such as COVID-19.
 This will include prognostics of infection magnitude and health care service capacity planning.

 By adapting methods of optimizing large systems of coupled dynamical multidisciplinary systems commonly used in aerospace to the study of infectious diseases, we hope to introduce a novel analysis capability.